gstanden/orabuntu-lxc/README.md

 5. Run ONLY on fresh install of Ubuntu 15.04 or 15.10 !
 6. Run the script ~/Downloads/orabuntu-lxc-master/ubuntu-services.sh (note, it's a fully-automated, slightly-interactive)

-Note 1: Oracle Enterprise Linux (OEL) OEL5, OEL6 and OEL7 are supported
+Note 1: Oracle Enterprise Linux (OEL) OEL5, OEL6 and OEL7 LXC Linux Containers are supported.

 !!! =============================